jidongbsu/cs333/labs/firewall/README.md

 ### Steps for Task 2

-6: setup the firewall on VM1 so that any incoming requests to port 80 and port 22 on VM1 is blocked.
+6: setup the firewall on VM1 so that any incoming requests to port 80 and port 22 on VM1 are blocked.

 ```console
 # sudo ufw deny in from any to VM1_IP port 80